-- Make the cornbread layer by whisking the cornmeal, baking powder, salt, milk, and eggs.
+- Make the cornbread layer by whisking the cornmeal, baking soda, salt, milk, and eggs.
 Make sure all ingredients are well combined.
 Don’t worry if you don’t see an evenly mixed batter.

 - Pour the cornbread batter on top of the meat and salsa and sprinkle the rest of the cheese evenly over the batter.
 Bake for 30-40 minutes or until the cornbread is cooked and the cheese is melted.

 - Can I make cornbread casserole ahead of time?